Home CATEGORIES Education and Skill Training We are working with 3.75 lakh children and young people: Jayant Rastogi,...

 We work with support structures like parents, the community at large and local government institutions to ensure social, emotional and economic well-being for all young people living in that area.
 We work with the local community who have a better knowledge of the local issues.
 We involve selected members from the community as youth leaders who are role models in their community.
 Our approach mobilises the entire ecosystem available to the child or young person to create transformational change in their lives.

-This interview appears in the October 2019 edition of our magazine.
-To grab your own copy, click here
+This interview appeared in the October 2019 edition of our print magazine